How to Find Eki Stamps in Japan

 • Parks and historical sites

-If it’s a place that tourists typically visit, especially domestic tourists, there’s a good chance there’s a stamp somewhere.
+Basically, if it’s a place that tourists typically visit, especially domestic tourists, there’s a good chance there’s a stamp somewhere.

 NOTE: You might have to ask someone for the stamp, as they don’t always have them sitting out.
 Train stations are about 50/50 for me on that front.
 The nice thing about having to ask for the stamp is that usually they’ll have a ton of different ones, even sometimes a retired image!